burgosLeo96/gen-ai-bootcamp/gen-ai-bootcamp/tasks/gen_ai_training/README.md

 - Spring Boot
 - Maven
 - Semantic Kernel
+- QDrantDB TestContainer

 ## Project Structure

-- `config`: Contains configuration classes for setting up the Semantic Kernel and other beans.
+- `config`: Contains configuration classes for setting up the Semantic Kernel, QDrant, and other beans.
-- `service`: Contains service classes for chat completion and currency conversion.
+- `service`: Contains service classes for chat completion, currency conversion, and QDrant operations.
 - `api`: Contains REST controllers for handling API requests.
+- `rag`: Contains classes related to the Retrieval-Augmented Generation (RAG) configuration and operations.
+- `resources`: Contains resource files such as the boy-who-cries-the-wolf.txt file used for RAG.

 ## Semantic Kernel Integration